otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-backend-module/05-authorization.md

 ### Code Review

-Once you have completed all three tasks, open a pull request and assign **grayson-orr** as a reviewer.
-Please do not merge the pull requesting.
+Once you have completed all tasks, open a pull request and assign **grayson-orr** as a reviewer.
+Please do not merge the pull request.